ghoneycutt/puppet-module-localization/README.md

 # Compatibility
 ---------------
 This module is built for use with Puppet v3 on systems that can specify a list of packages to be ensured.
-Not Solaris.

 ===